lcqsigi/neural-nets-for-images-py/README.md

 `pytorch` model (e.g., `frcnn0906.pth`) to classify user provided images of cats and dogs contained in a file named: `file.tar`

-This code could also be accessed from a web browser: `https://rsc468-neural.herokuapp.com/`
+This code can also be accessed following this [link](https://rsc468-neural.herokuapp.com/)

 # Setup the enviroment and install dependencies